 5.2.
-MODIS, SEVIRI and GOES-16/ABI
+MODIS, SEVIRI, GOES-16/ABI, HIMAWARI/AHI and Metop-A AVHRR

-Three instrument series use the generalized split window (GSW) algorithm as described in this section.
+Five instrument series use the generalized split window (GSW) algorithm as described in this section.
 The Moderate Resolution Imaging Spectroradiometer (MODIS) is an instrument payload aboard two polar orbiting satellites: Terra (Earth Observing System AM) and Aqua (Earth Observing System PM).
 Terra has an equator overpass time of 10.30am and Aqua an equator overpass time of 1.30pm.
 The Terra satellite was launched in 1999 and the Aqua satellite in 2002.
 Both MODIS instruments are still making observations 20 years later, despite an anticipated lifetime of 6 years.
 Only over recent years have additional calibration methods been required to account for instrument degradation.

 MODIS Terra has been selected to bridge the gap in the ATSR-SLSTR climate data record between April 2012 with the failure of the Envisat platform, and the subsequent launch of SLSTR in 2016.
 MODIS instruments make observations in 36 spectral channels, across the infrared and visible spectrum.
 Of these, 29 channels have a spatial resolution of 1 km at nadir consistent with the ATSR and SLSTR instruments.
 Channels 31 and 32 provide observations at 11 and 12 microns respectively, which can be used to retrieve LST.
 MODIS has a much wider swath width (2330 km) than the ATSR and SLSTR instruments.
 For the purpose of the CDR, both the MODIS and SLSTR data will be made to look 'ATSR like' by cropping the swath appropriately.
-The instrument characteristics for MODIS Terra are shown in Table 13.
+The instrument characteristics for MODIS Terra are shown in Table 14.

 Instrument Channe ls (μm) Availability Equator Overpass Time MODIS 0.66, 0.87 250 m resolution All channels available.
-10:30 (Terra) 14:30 (Aqua) 0.47, 0.56, 1.24, 1.64, 2.13 500 m resolution 0.42, 0.44, 0.49, 0.53, 0.57, 0.65, 0.68, 0.75, 0.87, 0.91, 0.94, 1.38, 1 km resolution 3.75, 3.96, 4.05, 4.47, 4.52, 6.72, 7.33, 8.55, 9.73, 11.03, 12.02, 13.34, 13.64, 13.94, 14.24
+10:30 (Terra) 0.47, 0.56, 1.24, 1.64, 2.13 500 m resolution 0.42, 0.44, 0.49, 0.53, 0.57, 0.65, 0.68, 0.75, 0.87, 0.91, 0.94, 1.38, 3.75, 3.96, 4.05, 4.47, 4.52, 6.72, 7.33, 8.55, 9.73, 11.03, 12.02, 13.34, 13.64, 13.94, 1 km resolution

-Table 13: Instrument characteristics for MODIS Aqua and MODIS Terra.
+Table 14: Instrument characteristics for MODIS Aqua and MODIS Terra.

-The MODIS instrument has sufficiently different characteristics from the ATSR instrument series that using a GSW retrieval algorithm is more appropriate for the single sensor than the University of Leicester (UoL) algorithm.
+The MODIS instrument has sufficiently different characteristics from the ATSR instrument series that using a GSW retrieval algorithm is more appropriate for the single sensor product than the University of Leicester (UoL) algorithm.
 For the CDR, the UoL algorithm will be used for consistency with the ATSR and SLSTR instruments.
 As such, the measurement equation is different from that used for the ATSR instruments and the uncertainty budget needs to be constructed from this baseline.
-In this section we discuss the formulation of an uncertainty budget instruments using the generalised split window retrieval algorithm.
+In this section we discuss the formulation of an uncertainty budget for instruments using the generalised split window retrieval algorithm.

-Ref.: LST-CCI-D2.3-E3UB

-land surface End-To-End ECV Uncertainty Budget Version: 2.0
+land surface temperature cci Ref.: LST-CCI-D2.3-E3UB End-To-End ECV Uncertainty Budget Version: 3.0 M/P2 5- DEL-2 3 Date: 10-Feb-2023 VV1 2.5 - DLL-2.5 Page: 38

-temperature WP2.5- DEL-2.3 Date: 26-Nov-2021

-Page: 37

 The Spinning Enhanced Visible and InfraRed Imager (SEVIRI) instruments fly aboard the Meteosat Second Generation platforms (MSG1-4).
 These platforms are geostationary, in orbit close to 0 N, 0 E, observing the same part of the globe with a high temporal resolution (15 minute complete cycle time).
-MSG1 was launched in 2005, MSG2 in 2005, MSG3 in 2012 and MSG4 in 2015.
+MSG1 was launched in 2002, MSG2 in 2005, MSG3 in 2012 and MSG4 in 2015.
 SEVIRI observations are used within LST CCI to produce both a single-sensor time series, and as part of the LST CCI merged products.
-Table 14 details the instrument characteristics for SEVIRI.
+Table 15 details the instrument characteristics for SEVIRI.